j5s/bin2src/examples/windows/cshell/README.md

 ### NASM

-The assembly source [example.asm][6] was compiled to a binary file with the command:
+The assembly source [example.asm][6] was compiled and converted with the commands:

     nasm -f bin -o example.bin example.asm

-The command used to generate the template C file was:

     bin2src -l cshell example.bin

-The output template [example.c][7] was altered the same way as the GAS to [example_final.c][8].
+The output template [example.c][7] was altered the same way as the GAS example [example_final.c][8].

-Version used for tests:
+Version used during the tests:

  * NASM version 2.15.02 compiled on Jul  1 2020

 ---

 The test `example_final.c` (even though they are different for GAS and NASM) can be compiled without any changes with:

 - Visual Studio Community 2019 (MSVC - Version 19.26.28806 - x64)<sup>*</sup>
 - MinGW64 gcc version 10.1.0 (Rev3, Built by MSYS2 project)<sup>*</sup>

-For MSVC, just create a C++ project, import the source file and run the project.
+For MSVC, just create a C++ project, import the sources and run the project.

-For MinGW64, run the command bellow to compile and create the executable:
+For MinGW64, run the following command to create the executable:

     gcc -Wall -Wextra -pedantic -O3 -o example_final.exe example_final.c

-<sub>* these versions was used for the tests</sub>
+<sub>* these are the versions used during the tests</sub>

 ### Credits: